thtang/Image_sorter/README.md

 the Shell Game Image Sorter allows using custom orders of images in programs that would otherwise only support alphabetical order.

-The Shell Game Image Sorter is written in [Python2][python] on top of the [PyQt][pyqt] library.
-It runs (should run) on any platform supported by both Python and PyQt, including Linux, Windows, and Mac OS X.
+The Shell Game Image Sorter is written in [Python3][python] on top of the [PyQt5][pyqt5] library.
+It runs (should run) on any platform supported by both Python and PyQt5, including Linux, Windows, and Mac OS X.

 ### Screenshot